epccs/RPUno/readme.md

 I rely on a Command Line Interface (CLI) to the controllers.
 The CLI responds to commands terminated with a newline (inspired by console), press enter (which sends a newline) to start a command.
 The command includes an address with the first two bytes, but echo starts after the second byte is sent.
 The first byte will cause any transmitting device to stop and dump its outgoing buffer which prevents collisions in the data from the controllers to the host.
 The command length is also limited to allow the use of optimized buffer size.

-As a short example, I'll connect with SSH (e.g. from a Windows 1803 build) to a Raspberry Pi Zero board.
+As a short example, I'll connect with SSH (e.g. from a Windows 1809 build) to a Raspberry Pi Zero board.
 These machines have matching usernames, with configured SSH keys and known host file from a previous session.
 Once on the armv61 machine, I use picocom to interact with two different control boards.
 They are on the same serial bus at addresses '/1' and '/0' (note that ASCII '1' is 0x31, and ASCII '0' is 0x30, so they have an address that looks good on picocom but is probably not what was expected).

 ```
 C:\Users\rsutherland>ssh pi1.local
-Linux pi1 4.14.34+ #1110 Mon Apr 16 14:51:42 BST 2018 armv6l
+Linux pi1 4.14.79+ #1159 Sun Nov 4 17:28:08 GMT 2018 armv6l

 The programs included with the Debian GNU/Linux system are free software;
 the exact distribution terms for each program are described in the